Updated September 2019

 “Get there early and go to your favorite houses first when the lines are shortest.
 You’ll be able to get through a couple houses and maximize your time together.” -@nicks_pix

 There is also an elaborate and impressive stage show featuring Academy of Villains.
-The Academy of Villains surprised Halloween Horror Night’s diehard fans in their debut three years ago.
+The Academy of Villains surprised Halloween Horror Night’s diehard fans with their debut four years ago.
 Hailing from the Los Angeles area, this dance group performs impressive physical feats with incredible synchronization and brings a twisted, high energy to Halloween Horror Nights.
 This show is a nice way to take a break from the scares and horror.

 How to save time